Frequently Asked Questions - for Owners

 - Cleaning costs

 There are a couple of reasons.
 The main motivator was to recover costs and profit from the leasing process.
-Ordinarily we charge tenants a $200-500 administrative fee.
+Ordinarily, we charge tenants a $200-500 administrative fee.
 By doing so we reduce the burden on owners.
 However, the City of Seattle passed an ordinance a few years back saying we could not charge tenants that fee.
-So we transferred it to owners.
+For Seattle properties only that fee is transferred to owners.